openfaas/openfaas.github.io/_posts/2020-01-30-get-started-with-java-openjdk11.md

 * port-forward the gateway to your local machine
 * and to log-in using `faas-cli login`

-If you lose this information just type in `k3sup app info openfaas` at any time.
+If you lose this information just type in `arkade info openfaas` at any time.

 ### Example 1) The `java11` function